Keith Cochrane: Career

 The report also recommended that the Insolvency Service should consider whether the former Carillion directors, including Cochrane, could be disqualified from acting as a director.
 In January 2021, the Insolvency Service said it would seek to ban eight former Carillion directors, including Cochrane, from holding senior boardroom positions.
+However, a trial due to start on 16 October 2023 was cancelled after the Insolvency Service decided it was not in the public interest to pursue Cochrane and four others.

 In September 2017, Cochrane was appointed non-executive chairman of fracking company Third Energy Onshore.
 He resigned as a director in September 2018.

 On 4 January 2018 Cochrane was appointed as Chairman of the Advisory Board of the German equipment manufacturer, Schenck Process Group.

 In October 2018, Cochrane was appointed chairman of Peterhead-based engineer, Score Group.

 On 1 March 2019, he took over as chief executive of Schenck Process.

 Honours

 In March 2016, Cochrane was elected a Fellow of the Royal Society of Edinburgh, Scotland's National Academy for science and letters.

 Cochrane was appointed Commander of the Order of the British Empire (CBE) in the 2016 Birthday Honours for services to business in Scotland.